yurivish/Julia-Playground/README.md

 Julia-Playground
 ================

-A collection of various playthings and utilities for graphical explorations in Julia.
+A collection of various playthings and utilities for graphical explorations in Julia.<br/>
 A note to the interested visitor: While some of the files here are complete, presentable and fully documented, others are still under development.

 Currently contains:
   - A set of OpenGL tools for operations like creating shaders and checking for errors.